Forecast-it/API_V1/README.md

 All GET requests return 200 OK on success along with the JSON of the requested elements (See specific resource entry for JSON examples).

-Successful POST requests return 201 CREATED.
+Successful POST requests return 201 CREATED, and successful PUT requests return 200 OK.

-Successful PUT and POST requests return 200 OK along with the JSON of the created/updated resource similar to what you would get from a GET request for that specific resource.
+Successful PUT and POST requests also return the JSON of the created/updated resource similar to what you would get from a GET request for that specific resource.

 Successful DELETE requests return 200 OK